jhonatasrm/tab-refresh/README.md

 ## Features
 * Set time to refresh tab in add-on preferences
+* Context menu

 ## Version
-* Currently in the version 1.1
+* Currently in the version 1.2

 ## How Contribute
 Have a suggestion, doubt or encountered an error?
 Please open a new [issue](https://github.com/jhonatasrm/tab-refresh/issues).